rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

  messages due to failures that may occur while processing the message.

-However, queued messages -i.e. messages which are already in the queue- may be lost if the messages are not sent with persistent flag.
+However, queued messages -i.e. messages which are already in the queue- may be lost if the messages are not sent with the *persistent flag*.
 By default, Spring Cloud Stream will send messages as persistent unless we change it.
 Non-persistent messages are only kept in memory and if the queue's hosting node goes down, they will be lost.